department-of-veterans-affairs/vets-website/va-gov/pages/disability/eligibility/special-claims/birth-defects.md

 **And this must be true:**

 The child was conceived after the parent served in either South Vietnam or the Republic of Korea.

+**Note**: Your character of discharge and length of service don't affect your child's eligibility for disability benefits relating to spina bifida.

 <br>